rzarr/SLIPPER-docs/Pages/md_README.md

 # Stand-aLone Identification of Particles through Partial Event Reconstruction (v3.0)

 This is the version 3.0 of the stand-alone SW used by the Pisa group of the FOOT experiment.
 The code is meant to run on data acquired by the WaveDAQ system.
-The repository contains a folder with source code "src/" and one with configuration files "config/".
+The repository contains a folder with source code "src/", one with configuration files "config/" and one for code documentation "docs/".

-**N.B.: Each time a new acquisition is processed, the associated ChannelMap.xml, MCTable.txt and src/Parameters.h should be carefully checked and tuned.**
+**N.B.: Each time a new acquisition is processed, the associated configuration files (config/ChannelMap*.xml, config/MCTable*.txt and src/Utils/Parameters.h) should be carefully checked and tuned.**

 ## Requirements